publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 [Pub.
 L. 95–142, § 20(c)][/us/pl/95/142/s20/c], Oct.
 25, 1977, [91 Stat.
 1207][/us/stat/91/1207], as amended by [Pub.
 L. 95–292, § 8(e)][/us/pl/95/292/s8/e], June 13, 1978, [92 Stat.
 316][/us/stat/92/316], provided that:

->     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 1396a of this title][/us/usc/t42/s1396a]\] shall be effective on October 1, 1977, and the Secretary of Health, Education, and Welfare shall promptly adjust payments made to States under section 1903 of the Social Security Act \[this section\] to reflect the changes made by such amendments.
+>     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 1396a of this title][/us/usc/t42/s1396a]\] shall be effective on October 1, 1977, and the Secretary of Health, Education, and Welfare \[now Health and Human Services\] shall promptly adjust payments made to States under section 1903 of the Social Security Act \[[42 U.S.C.
+1396b][/us/usc/t42/s1396b]\] to reflect the changes made by such amendments.

->     “(2) The amount of any reduction in the Federal medical assistance percentage of a State, otherwise required to be imposed under section 1903(g)(1) of the Social Security Act \[subsec. (g)(1) of this section\] because of an unsatisfactory or invalid showing made by the State with respect to a calendar quarter beginning on or after January 1, 1977, shall be determined under such section as amended by this section.
-Subparagraph (B) of paragraph (4) of section 1903(g) of such Act \[subsec. (g)(4)(B) of this section\], as added by this section, shall apply to any showing made by a State under such section with respect to a calendar quarter beginning on or after January 1, 1977.”
+>     “(2) The amount of any reduction in the Federal medical assistance percentage of a State, otherwise required to be imposed under section 1903(g)(1) of the Social Security Act \[[42 U.S.C.
+1396b(g)(1)][/us/usc/t42/s1396b/g/1]\] because of an unsatisfactory or invalid showing made by the State with respect to a calendar quarter beginning on or after January 1, 1977, shall be determined under such section as amended by this section.
+Subparagraph (B) of paragraph (4) of section 1903(g) of such Act \[[42 U.S.C.
+1396b(g)(4)(B)][/us/usc/t42/s1396b/g/4/B]\], as added by this section, shall apply to any showing made by a State under such section with respect to a calendar quarter beginning on or after January 1, 1977.”

 [Pub.
 L. 95–83, title I, § 105(a)(3)][/us/pl/95/83/s105/a/3], Aug.
 1, 1977, [91 Stat.
 384][/us/stat/91/384], provided that:

-> “The amendments made by paragraphs (1) and (2) \[amending this section\] shall apply with respect to payments under title XIX of the Social Security Act \[this subchapter\] to States for services provided—
+> “The amendments made by paragraphs (1) and (2) \[amending this section\] shall apply with respect to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] to States for services provided—

->     “(A) after October 8, 1976, under contracts under such title \[this subchapter\] entered into or renegotiated after such date, or
+>     “(A) after October 8, 1976, under contracts under such title \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] entered into or renegotiated after such date, or

 >     “(B) after the expiration of the one-year period beginning on such date,